adelolmo/picasa-web-crawler/README.md

     $ source ~/.bashrc

 ### Run

+*IMPORTANT*: a Firefox window will be opened, do not close it!

 The application supports three parameters, "a" to download an specific album, "v" to set the verification code in case that two factor authentication is enable and "o" to set the download directory.